 Certified Lay Ministers (CLMs) typically provide ministry in part-time or volunteer roles in a variety of formats including conducting public worship, caring for the congregation, assisting in program leadership, developing new and existing faith communities, preaching the Word, leading small groups, and establishing community outreach ministries.
 Congregational Development and Connectional Ministries have partnered to offer a training opportunity to help laity deepen their leadership skills and gain practical, hands-on experience.

-“The Certified Lay Minister program is designed to offer anyone who wants to be a stronger leader in their church a good foundation,” said Dr. Nita Crump, Director of Connectional Ministries.
-“We encourage everyone who is assigned to a church as Lay Supply to participate in this program, and we also encourage all other church leaders to consider it.”
+“The Certified Lay Minister program is designed to offer a good foundation to anyone who wants to be a stronger leader in their church,” said Dr. Nita Crump, Director of Connectional Ministries.
+“Everyone assigned to a church as Lay Supply is encouraged to participate, and we hope all other church leaders will consider it.”